Belarusian language: West Belarus

-In West Belarus, there had been some voices raised against the reform, chiefly by the non-Communist/non-socialist wing of the Belarusian national scene.
+In western Belarus, there had been some voices raised against the reform, chiefly by the non-socialist wing of the Belarusian national scene.
 Yan Stankyevich was named to the Belarusian Scientific Society, Belarusian National Committee and Society of the Friends of Belarusian Linguistics at Wilno University.
 Certain political and scientific groups and figures went on using the pre-reform orthography and grammar, however, thus multiplying and differing versions.

-However, the reformed grammar and orthography had been used, too, for example during the process of Sergey Pritytsky in 1936.

-Second World War
+World War II

-During the Occupation of Belarus by Nazi Germany (1941–1944), the Belarusian collaborationists influenced newspapers and schools to use the Belarusian language.
+During the Nazi occupation of Belarus, the Belarusian collaborationists influenced newspapers and schools to use the Belarusian language.
 This variant did not use any of the post-1933 changes in vocabulary, orthography and grammar.
 Much publishing in Belarusian Latin script was done.
 In general, in the publications of the Soviet partisan movement in Belarus, the normative 1934 grammar was used.